 This recipe uses lard to replace butter or margerine!
-Other fat replacement options include olive, canola, and other vegetable oils.
+Other fat replacement options include olive oil, canola oil, and coconut oils.

 Butter is considered solid at room temperature, this helps with leavening agents to create a more airy cookie.
 The lard in this recipe mimics butter perfectly because it is also solid at room temperature!
 Oil usually results in more dense, less risen, flat cookies.

 Butter gives great flavour, tenderness, richness, and structure to chocolate chip cookies.
 Lard is flavorless but still allows other ingredients to shine and maintains the tenderness, richness, and structure in chocolate chip cookies without butter.

 The flavor and texture are minimally changed by lard or oil when compared to butter.
 The chocolate chips, vanilla, and combination of salt and sugar mask the difference quite well.

 Fan of butter free recipes?
 Check out this Banana Bread Recipe Without Butter– It will knock your socks off!

 Printable Recipe Card

 Lard replaces butter for a silky, soft texture in these chocolate chip cookies without butter that just can’t be beat!
 Perfectly crumbly outside and moist inside, this will become your new go-to recipe whether you are out of butter or not.